Greentea Peng: 2011–2015: Travelling, recovery and return to music

-Wells had plans to travel after saving enough money from bar-tending.
+Wells had plans to travel after saving enough money from bartending.
 Together with her boyfriend at the time, she began making trips to California and Peru.
 Her stage name, Greentea Peng, emerged from a box of Green Tea Seng she bought at a Peruvian chemist.
 She added the UK slang term 'peng' (meaning 'very attractive' or 'extremely good') based on her regular usage of it and how she liked the design of the woman, donning a weed bikini, on the Green Tea Seng box.

 Wells' longest trip had been to Tulum, Mexico.
 She had a friend who resided there, who allowed her and her then-boyfriend to stay in their home.
 After multiple jobs at different hotels, Wells then started working at a self-help yoga retreat, where she helped organize workshops and classes.
 Throughout her time there, despite being initially sceptical, she began to apply the retreat's teachings to her own life.
 Wells soon gained the confidence once more to pursue music again.
 Before she even started doing music again, she also became friends with her current manager, UK designer, visual artist, and musician KESH.
 The two had met through a mutual friend at a beach.

 Wells performed the song "Smile" by Lily Allen at an open mic.
-Afterwards, she was asked by a guitarist to join their band: Los Hedonistas.
+Afterwards, she was asked by a guitarist to join their band, Los Hedonistas.
 When she started singing with the Los Hedonistas, they played numerous gigs covering songs.
 Wells had earned more money from performing, which she said was "1500 [pesos] a show", than her income from previous jobs.